 Webflow to React: Why and How I Switched

 After 9 years on Webflow, I've moved all my sites off the platform and stopped recommending it.
 My hosting costs dropped to $0 and my productivity is up.
-Most importantly, my clients have at least a site they can fully manage on their own.
+The switch does have costs, but all in all I feel it's a step in the right direction.

 I created my Webflow account in May 2017.
 For 9 years it was the core of my freelance work, including mission critical launches with large enterprise clients.